Paris has been a gluten-free beacon of love and carbs for us over the last two years.

 The biggest reason I can’t give Charlie a hard time is because for my birthday this year, he already showered me with the most romantic gift a girl could ask for: a long weekend trip to Paris.
 Had he pulled that super Romeo move on me on February 14th, I probably would have rolled my eyes and barfed a little in my mouth (diva!).
 But in November it was the perfect gift.
 And come December, when we finally woke up on the tarmac of Charles de Gaulle airport, it was the beginning of the most make-out and food-filled trip I’ve taken in adult life.

 Paris is the city of love, yes.
 But for me it’s always held memories of a different type of romance.
 Back when I was three years old, my OG Valentine (along with my mom) moved our small nuclear family across the Atlantic for a few years.
-We lived a stone’s throw from Les Invalides on the Right Bank, which I used to call the Emerald City because of its gold dome and sprawling Oz-like greenery.
+We lived a stone’s throw from Les Invalides, which I used to call the Emerald City because of its gold dome and sprawling Oz-like greenery.

 So my favorite moments of our trip were not the pounds of steak frites or kisses shared under the Eiffel Tower, it was getting to share all those childhood fragments with Charlie as we covered the city on foot from end to end, having him humor me as we played the game my mother and I always used to play of guessing what color the seats would be at the following metro stop, and humoring me even further when I wanted to take us another mile out of the way to relive what a chocolate eclair tasted like in gluten-free form.